 In 1973 the 5300 habitats of Vestmannaeyjar islands woke up to a nightmare.
 The island’s most powerful volcano, Eldfell, had started to erupt and the magma was flowing over the town’s houses and streets.

 Two hundred brave men stayed in the danger zone to fight the devastation and finally succeeded in slowing down the lava by cooling it with seawater, still, the eruption went on for 5 months and in the end had ruined 400 houses.
 The eruption played a big part in the turnouts of the life in Vestmannaeyjar and many moved over to the mainland.

 This volcanic eruption made headlines all over the world and brought many to compare it to the Italian town Pompeii which in 73 AD got buried under thicker layers of magma and ash from Mt.
 Vesuvius and today Vestmannaeyjar are often nicknamed the Pompeii of the North.

 Almost half a decade after the eruption the Islanders opened a very impressive museum called Eldheimar that is situated right on the slope of the lava-spewing volcano.
-This museum is a must visit for anyone traveling to Vestmannaeyjar.
+This museum is a must-visit for anyone traveling to Vestmannaeyjar.

-- In right size order from big to small
+In size order from big to small:

 There are fantastic camping opportunities in the Westman Island, you can even go glamping!

 Þórsvöllur Camping Ground with a-class facilities including showers, bathroom washers & dryers, cooking stations with a coffee maker, a toaster, a microwave, etc. There is electricity and running water.

 Herjólfsdalur Camping Ground a fabulous location in the secluded Herjólf’s valley.
 The facilities include showers, bathrooms, washers and dryers, a cooking station, electricity and a playground for kids.